-The Contractor shall locate any abandoned utilities which impact construction of the New Infrastructure.
+The Contractor shall locate any abandoned utilities which impact construction of the New Infrastructure, including without limitation any abandoned Nexen Inc. waterlines and pipelines.
 The Contractor shall remove and decommission any such abandoned utilities in accordance with industry practice and in accordance with any applicable laws.